-- SIGNAL_CANCELED: task was canceled due to a pre-execute hook raising a CancelExecution exception. - SIGNAL_COMPLETE: task has been executed successfully. - SIGNAL_ERROR: task failed due to an unhandled exception. - SIGNAL_EXECUTING: task is about to be executed. - SIGNAL_LOCKED: failed to acquire lock, aborting task. - SIGNAL_RETRYING: task failed, but will be retried. - SIGNAL_REVOKED: task is revoked and will not be executed. - SIGNAL_SCHEDULED: task is not yet ready to run and has been added to the schedule for future execution.
+- SIGNAL_CANCELED: task was canceled due to a pre-execute hook raising a CancelExecution exception. - SIGNAL_COMPLETE: task has been executed successfully. - SIGNAL_ERROR: task failed due to an unhandled exception. - SIGNAL EXECUTING: task is about to be executed. - SIGNAL_EXPIRED: task expired. - SIGNAL_LOCKED: failed to acquire lock, aborting task. - SIGNAL RETRYING: task failed, but will be retried. - SIGNAL_REVOKED: task is revoked and will not be executed. - SIGNAL_SCHEDULED: task is not yet ready to run and has been added to the schedule for future execution. - SIGNAL_INTERRUPTED: task is interrupted when consumer exits.